The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 1. Blissful Prospecting

-Hosted by Jason Bay, Chief Prospecting Officer and sales trainer at Blissful Prospecting, his unique prospecting podcasts covers everything from cold calling, outreach sequencing, discovery calls and cold emailing.
+Hosted by Jason Bay, Chief Prospecting Officer and sales trainer at Blissful Prospecting, his unique prospecting podcasts cover everything from cold calling, outreach sequencing, discovery calls and cold emailing.
 Check it out if you’re ready to get the best sales prospecting secrets from a featured expert each episode, and walk away with actionable tips to put your prospecting plan into motion.

-Notable Episodes: We’ve had the pleasure of talking to good friend Jason Bay on our own podcast “Selling in Asia”, check out the episode here: 3 Steps to Blissful Prospecting With Jason Bay
+Notable Episodes: We’ve had the pleasure of talking to good friend Jason Bay on our own podcast, “Selling in Asia.”, check out the episode here: 3 Steps to Blissful Prospecting With Jason Bay

 2. Predictable Revenue

-Hosted by Predictable Revenue’s CEO, Colin Stewart and co-hosted by the best selling author of Predictable Revenue and early Salesforce employee, Aaron Ross, this podcast interviews outbound sales leaders so that you can learn directly from the people on the front lines.
+Hosted by Predictable Revenue’s CEO, Colin Stewart and co-hosted by the best-selling author of Predictable Revenue and early Salesforce employee, Aaron Ross, this podcast interviews outbound sales leaders so that you can learn directly from the people on the front lines.

 Notable Episodes: Check out Tom’s episode with Colin, “How to turn 100 LinkedIn profiles into 10 meetings”, where they discuss how there’s a time in a company’s growth when inbound leads – robust as they can be just don’t cut it anymore.